Posted on 30/07/2025

 • RAL Design, based on the CIELAB space for more precise design

-Polymaker's Panchroma filaments are designed to offer advanced color consistency.
-Although they are not directly integrated into standard systems such as Pantone or RAL, they enable approximation to them through the HEX values of their colors:
+Polymaker’s Panchroma filaments are designed to offer advanced color consistency.
+While not directly integrated into standards like Pantone or RAL, they allow approximation via HEX values of their colors:

-Each color in the Panchroma range (over 150 combinations and 17 finishes) is factory validated with precise HEX codes, allowing them to be matched with Pantone or RAL graphic/industrial standards through digital conversion.
-With the exact HEX value (e.g., “#1C1C1C” for Charcoal Black), professionals can use online tools or dedicated software to find the closest Pantone or RAL color match.
+Each Panchroma color (over 150 combinations and 17 finishes) is factory-validated with precise HEX codes, allowing correspondence with graphic Pantone or industrial RAL standards through digital conversions.
+With exact HEX (e.g., "#1C1C1C" for Charcoal Black), professionals can use online resources or dedicated software like HueForge to find the closest Pantone or RAL color.
+Accessories like the BIQU AJAX TD1S—an innovative tool designed to measure transmission distance (TD) accurately and capture true filament color in HEX format—also assist in this process.

-In this context, Panchroma stands out as an all-in-one solution.
-This range, developed by Polymaker, offers:
+In this context, Panchroma presents itself as a comprehensive solution.
+Developed by Polymaker, this range offers:

-• A wide palette of solid and specialty colors—so there's always an option to choose from.
+• A wide palette of solid and special colors to always provide options.

-• Diverse finishes (matte, silk, satin, etc.) tailored to each application.
+• Variety of finishes (matte, silk, satin, etc.) tailored to each application.
 Combine them for spectacular results.

-• High color uniformity between spools and batches, thanks to precise formulation—no more inconsistencies from one spool to another.
+• High color uniformity between spools and batches thanks to precise formulation.
+No more inconsistencies from one spool to the next.

-• Full compatibility with multi-material and multicolor systems, ensuring seamless transitions in systems like AMS or MMU.
-Materials and dimensions are fully optimized for use in these setups.
+• Full compatibility with multimaterial and multicolor systems, ensuring seamless transitions in systems like AMS or MMU.
+Materials and dimensions are perfectly suited for these devices.

-Panchroma offers a wide variety of colors and finishes
+Panchroma provides a wide variety of colors and finishes

-Image 8: The extensive variety of options available in Panchroma.
+Image 8: Extensive variety of options available in Panchroma.
 Source: Polymaker

-One of Panchroma’s main advantages is that all colors are designed to work together, both visually and technically (temperatures, shrinkage, adhesion, etc.).
+One of Panchroma’s main advantages is that all colors are designed to work together visually and technically (temperatures, retraction, adhesion, etc.).
 This allows high-quality multicolor prints without compromising process reliability.

-In addition, numerous examples of parts printed with Panchroma can be found on Polymaker’s website and social media, showcasing the system's versatility in artistic, functional, educational, and product design projects.
+Additionally, numerous examples of parts printed with Panchroma can be found on Polymaker’s website and social media, demonstrating system versatility in artistic, functional, educational, or product design projects.

-It is worth noting that the former PolyTerra and PolyLite filaments have been integrated under the Panchroma brand, maintaining their properties while adopting a new naming and compatibility system that simplifies user selection.
+Notably, the former PolyTerra and PolyLite filaments have been integrated into Panchroma, maintaining their properties but adapted to a new nomenclature and compatibility system that simplifies user selection.

 Conclusions

-FFF 3D printing has already overcome the barrier of limited color.
-Thanks to advances in hardware and the evolution of filament ranges like Panchroma, it is now possible to achieve multicolor results with precision, aesthetics, and reliability.
-The combination of a coherent palette, varied finishes, and batch-to-batch consistency positions Panchroma as a benchmark in today’s multicolor ecosystem.
+FFF 3D printing has surpassed the limitations of single-color printing.
+Thanks to hardware advances and the evolution of filaments such as the Panchroma range, achieving precise, aesthetic, and reliable multicolor results is now possible.
+The combination of a coherent palette, varied finishes, and batch-to-batch consistency positions Panchroma as a reference in today’s multicolor ecosystem.

-In a context where visual quality is as important as functionality, having a robust and predictable color system becomes a competitive advantage for designers, manufacturers, and 3D printing professionals.
+In scenarios where visual quality is as important as functionality, having a robust and predictable color system becomes a competitive advantage for designers, manufacturers, and 3D printing professionals.

 Leave a comment